 A great example of a brand’s in-store experience is Glossier.
 Glossier, a beauty brand famous for its eyebrow gel, got their start online in 2010 years before ever making an appearance in “IRL”.
 Once they did open up shop in New York City in 2018, though, customers could be spotted lining up for hours to gain entrance.

-And while yes, they came for the makeup — they also came for the experience.
+And while yes, they came for the makeup—they also came for the experience.
 Glossier created a pale pink oasis so on-brand with their skincare aesthetic that customers couldn’t help but photograph it and share it with the world.
 Gen Z consumers want to experience Glossier’s store as much as they want to purchase their products.
-And this relationship between the in-store experience and the product quality drives brand loyalty.
+And this relationship between the in-store experience and the product or service quality drives brand loyalty.

 Just see for yourself!